vitest-dev/docs-cn/advanced/api/test-suite.md

 const hash = generateFileHash(
   '/file/path.js', // relative path
-  undefined, // the project name or `undefined` is not set )
+  undefined // the project name or `undefined` is not set )
 ```

 :::

 ::: danger